-If enabled, double-press and hold a on the remote key.
+If enabled, press twice and hold on the remote key.

 If equipped, to express close the driver and passenger windows, use the window switches.

 Sun Visors

 The driver and passenger sun visors can be pulled down to block windshield glare.
 If equipped, you can detach the visor from the center mount and pivot it from the windshield to the window or to extend it along the rod.